niamurrell/jekyll-blog/_posts/2017-12-12-valueapp-mvp-complete.md

 ### Yesterday's Issues

 I really cracked myself up with that one [yesterday](https://niamurrell.github.io/daily/2017/12/11/grrrrrr/)! 😂😂😂 I figured out what I'd done wrong though—I was updating the dependencies to get ready to deploy, and used `npm update` out of habit, but I'd built the project using yarn.
-So after I'd "updated" some of the dependencies disappeared all together and the app crashed.
+So after I'd "updated," some of the dependencies disappeared all together and the app crashed.
 Once I figured it out I ran `yarn upgrade` to get everything back to normal and it was all good!

 ### Ready to Deploy